Mini Pavlovas With Coconut Whipped Cream

-These mini pavlovas with coconut whipped cream make the perfect light & fresh dessert!
-Load them up with your favourite berries, fruits or jam!
+These Mini Pavlovas with Coconut Whipped Cream make the perfect light dessert!
+They’re made with a simple meringue that is dairy-free and gluten-free.
+Top them off with your favourite berries, fruits or jam!

 Like really, can there be anything better?
-(Answer: no, no there cannot.
+(Answer: no.)

 What is pavlova?